alexanderela/star-wars-api-box/README.md

 * Keep your PR small, with a single focus

 ## Technologies Used
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Other technologies used:
 - React.js
 - React Router
 - Jest
 - Enzyme

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Project Requirements
 Project spec can be found [here](http://frontend.turing.io/projects/swapi-box.html)